Equal-Vote/star-server/docs/contributions/1_local_setup.md

    git clone --depth=1 https://github.com/YOUR_USER_NAME/star-server.git
    ```

-This will download the entire freeCodeCamp repository to your projects directory.
+This will download the entire star.vote repository to your projects directory.

 Note: `--depth=1` creates a shallow clone of your fork, with only the most recent history/commit.